 What Is Fat?

-Fat by definition is a noun typically used to describe a natural oily substance that occurs in an animal’s body including humans.
-It is deposited under a layer of skin and or around certain organs.
-There are three types of known fats, Unsaturated fat, which comes from plant foods.
-Saturated fat which comes from animals and trans fat which comes from commercially prepared processed foods.
-Today we will go over these fats and their benefits if there is any.
+Fat by definition is a noun typically used to describe a natural oily substance that occurs in an animal’s body.
+This includes humans.
+It is deposited under a layer of skin and around organs.
+There are three types of known fats.
+First, unsaturated fat comes from plant foods.
+Then we have saturated fat, which comes from animals.
+Finally, trans fat, which comes from commercially prepared processed foods.
+Today we will go over these fats and their benefits and drawbacks.

 You might be wondering “Is having fat necessary or important?”
-The answer is most certainly yes, you need fat to stay healthy.
+The answer is yes, you need fat to stay healthy.
 This is where the different types of fat come into play because some can be very beneficial to our bodies.
-But on the downside, some can’t.
-It is up to us to determine what to consume.
+Conversely, some can harm us.
+It is up to us to determine what to eat.

 - It can keep your skin healthy.